YourOnly-One/content/p/en-ph/pages/privacy-policy.md

 ## Update

-This Privacy Policy was last updated on: 2022-03-14.
+This Privacy Policy was last updated on: 2022-08-21.

 ### Changes

-- Changed all links to `https`
-- DoubleClick DART Cookie and Advertising Partners section replaced with Google Adsense section.
-- Added YouTube videos section
+- Corrected the instances of "personal identification information" to "Personally Identifiable Information" or "PII"

 ---